facebook/react-native/blog/2016-07-05-toward-better-documentation.md

 AppRegistry.registerComponent('ScratchPad', () => ScratchPad);
 ```

-We think these inline examples, using the [`react-native-web-player`](https://github.com/dabbott/react-native-web-player) module, are a great way to learn the basics of React Native, and we have updated our [tutorial for new React Native developers](/react-native/docs/tutorial.html) to use these wherever possible.
+We think these inline examples, using the [`react-native-web-player`](https://github.com/dabbott/react-native-web-player) module with help from [Devin Abbott](https://twitter.com/devinaabbott), are a great way to learn the basics of React Native, and we have updated our [tutorial for new React Native developers](/react-native/docs/tutorial.html) to use these wherever possible.
 Check it out - if you have ever been curious to see what would happen if you modified just one little bit of sample code, this is a really nice way to poke around.
 Also, if you're building developer tools and you want to show a live React Native sample on your own site, [`react-native-web-player`](https://github.com/dabbott/react-native-web-player) can make that straightforward.

 The core simulation engine is provided by the [react-native-web](https://github.com/necolas/react-native-web) library, which provides a way to display React Native components like `Text` and `View` on the web.
 Check out [react-native-web](https://github.com/necolas/react-native-web) if you're interested in building mobile and web experiences that share a large chunk of the codebase.